SomeMoosery/compendium/Architecture/README.md

 - if your database isn't scaled, you're going to hit bottlenecks even if your servers are scaled beautifully
 - you could be using the wrong type of database (more on this in the Databases section below)
     - if you want transactions and strong consistency, use a relational database
+        - strong consistency requires you to lock all nodes until the replication is complete
     - if you don't need consistency and would rather have horizontal scalability on the fly pick a NoSQL database

     Solutions to scaling your database: